radicallyopensecurity/password-training/beef/README.md

 ## Host file configuration

 In order to make the demo more like a real-world scenario, we have to modify the `hosts file`.
 For macOS and Linux, this file is found at `/etc/hosts`.
 Windows users can find this file at `C:\Windows\System32\drivers\etc\hosts`.

+Note: Do this change on your host, so not in the docker container.

 Open your `hosts` file and add the following lines: